Dr Helga Schmid

 School of Communication

-- MFA Design, School of Visual Arts, New York, 2010; Diploma in Communication Design, University of Applied Sciences, Augsburg, 2007
+- Master of Fine Arts in Design, School of Visual Arts, New York, USA, 2010; Postgraduate Degree in Communication Design (Summa cum laude), University of Applied Sciences, Augsburg, Germany 2007